rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - AR Envelope: An Attack-Release envelope (sustain is held at max level while gate is on) with adjustable level and offset.
 Triggered by a CV input.
 - ADSR Envelope: An Attack-Decay-Sustain-Release envelope with adjustable level and offset.
 Triggered by a CV input.

-1. Navigate to the selected output.
+1. Navigate to the selected output option "Output 3/4 WAV".
 Click the encoder to enter edit mode.
 2. Use the encoder to select the desired waveform.
 The waveform will be updated in real-time.
 3. Click the encoder to exit edit mode.